+Rosenberg, exactly 5 years ago today in May 2007: > click for full report > Invictus here.
 In my Barron’s Big Money post, I mentioned attending a small dinner in October 2007 at which David Rosenberg was the speaker.
 In comments, Hamann asked if I could provide any additional insight into what he had shared…Read More

 Click to enlarge: The Wall Street Journal – Stock Funds Shunned Despite Broad Inflows Long-term mutual funds had estimated net inflows of $6.48 billion in the latest week as investors added money to hybrid, bond and foreign equities, while domestic equity funds saw the sharpest outflow so far this year, according to the Investment Company…Read More

 Société Générale’s Andrew Lapthorne lays out the danger of relying on P/E ratios.
 “The essential message is that although one is of course simply the inverse of the other, using P/E ratio instead of earnings yields can give dramatically different results when making historical valuation comparisons.
 This disparity between average P/E and average E/P is…Read More

 S&P, the notoriously incompetent rating agency that was a prime enabler of the credit crisis, has declared that Greece is in “selective default.”
 This is, of course, an act of belated cowardice on the part of S&P. When a borrower informs their lenders that they will a) Not be repaying the full loan amount; and…Read More